Declaration details of goods released for the procedure can be amended if necessary

 How shall I request that a declaration be amended after release?

 If a customs warehousing declaration you have lodged needs to be amended after release, request an amendment after release with a free-form contact.
 If you have lodged the declaration via Customs’ online service, send the request for amendment after release from the ‘Summary and submission’ page of the declaration.
 If you have lodged the declaration in message exchange, use the message ‘Free-form contact’ for submitting the request for amendment after release.
-Check what attachments you need for the request for amendment after release.

 You will always receive a decision concerning your request for amendment after release.
 The decision will be either a decision on amendment after release or a rejection of a request for amendment after release.
 The decision will indicate the grounds on which Customs has accepted or rejected your request for amendment after release.